haphamdev/dot-files/README.md

 # dot-files
-Dot files for Ha Pham for linux system.
-Dedicated for Mac OS.
+My dot-files dedicated for Mac OS.
 Fish is used as primary shell.

 # Installation
 ```